There is nothing worse than jet lag.

 You might want to indulge in a glass of wine or beer on your flight, but alcohol and caffeine can disrupt your sleep and lead to dehydration.

 On the day of your flight, eat light and healthy meals.
-Avoid anything super heavy and full of carbs and fat.
+Avoid anything super dense and full of carbs and fat.

-While you can’t completely avoid jet lag while traveling through multiple time zones, you can reduce the symptoms of jet lag with these tips.
+While you can't altogether avoid jet lag while traveling through multiple time zones, you can reduce the symptoms of jet lag with these tips.

-Every person is different so what works for your friend might not work for you, but proper sleep is always a good way to beat jet lag.
+Everyone is different, so what works for your friend might not work for you, but proper sleep is always an excellent way to beat jet lag.